GEMISIS/Snake-Clone/ReadMe.txt

 A clone of the game Snake.
 Created to show a way of doing a game in C#.
 Demonstrates how to keep a score mostly safe in memory, implementing the drawing of the game, as well as many other things.

+Controls: Use AWSD to control the character.
+A - Left
+S - Down
+D - Right
+W - Up

 Copyright (C) 2013  Gerald McAlister